Student Affairs Resources

 The Career Development Office (CDO) remains open and is supporting students virtually during regular operating hours (Monday through Friday from 8 a.m. to 5 p.m.
 PST).
 Pomona students can log in to Handshake to make an appointment, attend an online event/workshop, search for job/internship opportunities, or browse the resource directory.
 Get started by visiting Handshake.

-Can students apply for PCIP for the fall semester?
+Can students apply for PCIP for spring 2021?

-Will there be job and internship opportunities posted on Handshake for the fall?
+Will there be job and internship opportunities posted on Handshake for the spring?